 When might a baby’s iron stores be low?

-- If baby’s cord was cut before it stopped pulsating they may not have received the full complement of iron and blood supply (in which case make sure to offer iron rich first foods after six months)3
+If baby’s umbilical cord was cut before it stopped pulsating they may not have received the full complement of iron and blood supply.
+The Womanly Art of Breastfeeding states:

-- If your baby started solid foods very early; some fruits and vegetables can bind with the iron in your milk before your baby has a chance to absorb it and iron stores may drop.
+If your baby started solid foods very early; some fruits and vegetables can bind with the iron in your milk before your baby has a chance to absorb it and iron stores may drop (Womanly Art, 2010).
+Iron stores may also be low in babies who are given cows’ milk to drink during their first year.
+Breastfed babies who don’t have any iron rich foods after six months of age may also have low iron stores.

 Further situations where iron stores might be low include: